C-Sparrow/Tartana/doc/main/configuration.md

   The total max speed of the downloads in kb, if it is < 1 no download speed will be set.

+- **tartana.local.downloads.daylimit** [0]

+ The total amount in kb which can be downloaded per day, if it is < 1 no download amount restriction will be set.

 - **tartana.synology.enabled** [false

   Should Tartana run with a synology back end  (set tartana.local.enabled to false!).